Our families

 Indi's story

-In late June 2024, what was meant to be a fun weekend watching the Newcastle Knights turned into the start of a life-altering journey for 9-year-old Indi and her family.
+In late June 2024, what was meant to be a fun weekend away became the start of a life-altering journey for six-year-old Indi and her family.

 Suddenly and severely unwell, Indi was rushed to the emergency department at John Hunter Hospital.
-She was diagnosed with T-cell Acute Lymphoblastic Leukaemia, a rare and aggressive form of blood cancer.
+Within hours, she was diagnosed with T-cell Acute Lymphoblastic Leukaemia, a rare and aggressive form of blood cancer.

-Over the next year, Indi would undergo chemotherapy, radiation therapy, multiple surgeries and procedures, and nearly 100 nights in hospital.
+Over the next year, Indi underwent chemotherapy, radiation therapy and multiple surgeries; spending nearly 100 nights in hospital.
 Through it all, her mum Nikki says, “She never complained.
 Her resilience and positivity are remarkable.”

 “Our lives were turned upside down after Indi’s diagnosis,” Nikki shares.
 “The House gave us stability—it became our safe haven during the hardest time of our lives.”

-Each night, after long days at the hospital, the family returned to a warm bed, a home-cooked meal, and a welcoming community.
-The House provided more than accommodation—it gave them connection, coimmunity, and a place to simply be together.
+The House provided more than accommodation—it gave them connection, community, and a place to simply be together.

 “It turned the worst experience of our lives into something positive.
 It helped shape my children into the resilient, kind kids they are today.”